Closed-cell Spray foam that’s used for a roofing system weighs about one pound per square foot.

 The Metrodome’s roof is made of two layers of Teflon-coated fiberglass fabric and is an air-supported structure supported by positive air pressure.

-I know this type of roofing system isn’t standard for most commercial buildings, but the point is, being aware of roofing weight is something that cannot be ignored.
+I know this type of roofing system isn’t standard for most commercial buildings, but the point is that being aware of roofing weight cannot be ignored.

-Other concerns would be whether a drain could get clogged and form water ponds on the roof.
+Other concerns include whether a drain could clog and cause water to pond on the roof.
 If your roof weighs one pound per square foot, there is much more structural capacity to withstand the ponding than if your roof weighs 10 pounds per square foot.

 What’s the benefit of having a lighter roof?

-One benefit to having a lighter roof is that you can install an extra roofing system without being required to remove a layer.
+One benefit of a lighter roof is that you can install an additional roofing system without removing a layer.
 For example, if you’d like to install spray foam over your existing roof, you can do that.

 And if you decide to install spray foam over your existing roof, there are multiple benefits, including: